alastairlundy/EnhancedLinq/SECURITY.md

 ## Supported Versions

-These are the currently supported versions of ExtraLinq:
+These are the currently supported versions of EnhancedLinq:

 | Version | Supported with Bug Fixes | Supported with Security Updates |
 | ------- | --------------------------|------------------------------- |